 I work with a Humanistic, Integrative Counselling Therapy practice.
 My approach focuses on you as a unique individual, and your own perspective.

 To help understand your issues, and address them I hope to build a relationship around trust, confidentiality, respect and understanding.
 A variety of useful techniques based around talking therapies could include creative work, discussion of dreams, relaxation, mindfulness and grounding, cognitive, emotionally focused and evidence based approaches.

 I believe in understanding the whole person, and experience in physical health, psychiatry and work with young people helps to work with you in the most effective way possible.
 I am bound to the BACP ethical framework, and committed to ethical best practice in every aspect of the work I do.
 I receive regular professional supervision by qualified supervisors, and undertake training and continuing professional improvement regularly.

 Training, qualifications & experience

 Formerly I worked with York Mental Health NHS trust as an assertive outreach worker in the community, and on the inpatient wards in York.
 I have also been a senior Youth and Community worker with City of York Council Youth Services.
 I have been lucky to have experience as a player and manager for Team GB Inline Hockey, and since retirement keep an interest in the commentary box.
-I am now counselling in private practice, and have been volunteering as a counsellor for two years at a community mental health clinic in York.
+I have been counselling in private practice for over two years, and have been a volunteer at a community mental health clinic in York.

 I have a keen commitment to supporting and promoting well being, open communication and good mental and physical health.
 As qualified counsellor I am developing my professional practice along humanistic and integrative approaches, and I have experience with CBT and psychiatric treatments as part of a whole person perspective in dealing with people's issues in an individual, accepting and non-judgemental framework.